Malcolm, John. 1979. "A Reconsideration of the Identity and Inherence Theories of the Copula." Journal of the History of Philosophy no. 17:383-400.

 William of Soissons and Abelard's theory of entailment.

 there are considerable difficulties with Boethius' account which arise from his failure to understand the nature of compound propositions and in particular to provide for their negation.
 Boethius

 suggests that there are two different conditions which may be imposed for the truth of a conditional proposition but he really gives no adequate account of how such propositions may be obtained.
 The

 true greatness of Peter Abaelard as a philosophical logician is revealed in what he is able to do with the material which he found in Boethius.
 It is shown that he developed a precise theory of

 ———.
 1987.
 "Embarrassing Arguments and Surprising Conclusions in the Development of Theories of the Conditional in the Twelfth Century."
 In Gilbert De Poitiers Et Ses

-Contemporains: Aux Origines De La Logica Modernorum, edited by Jolivet, Jean and Libera, Alain de.
-377-400.
-Napoli: Bibliopolis, 1987.
+Contemporains: Aux Origines De La Logica Modernorum, edited by Jolivet, Jean and Libera, Alain de, 377-400.
+Napoli: Bibliopolis.

 Unpublished Ph.D. dissertation available at ProQuest Dissertation Express.

 ———.
 2001.
 "Abaelard on Modality: Some Possibilities and Some Puzzles."
 In Potentialität Und Possibilität.
 Modalaussagen in Der Geschichte Der Metaphysik, edited by

-their structures to the various sources of modal claims, to claims, for example, about the nature of potentiality, physical causation, or action.(3) Some progress was made, however,
+their structures to the various sources of modal claims, to claims, for example, about the nature of potentiality, physical causation, or action.(3) Some progress was made, however, and in the

 other hand, barely been noticed and my concern in the first part of the paper is to thus set them out in some detail.

 species nature, its particular constitution, and its present circumstances.
 The second and third are both introduced to explain how we may legitimately say, as authority requires, that an amputee is

 bipedal.
 They are different but both reduce all unqualified possibility to potentiality and all potentiality to compatibility with species nature.
 The unqualified possibilities open for an individual

 In the second part of the paper I first examine the account of modal propositions that Abaelard insists upon in discussing chapter 12 of De Interpretatione.
 I show that